 - State-of-the-art professional development for P-12 teachers.
 The Long Island Explorium is a New York State certified provider of Continuing Teacher and Leader Education (CTLE) credits.

-Our programs help inspire teachers to incorporate STEAM and constructivist approaches into their standards-based lessons.
+Our professional development training programs help inspire teachers to incorporate STEAM and constructivist approaches into their standards-based lessons.
 Teachers learn how to foster engagement of all learners through hands-on challenges that explore the engineering design process, encourage teamwork, and incorporate career and civic awareness.

 OUR GUIDING PRINCIPLES